-If you have spent your adult years working and paying for federal taxes, then you have been funding your own disability insurance.
-For the average American worker with a spouse and two children, SSDI is the equivalent of a $580,000 long-term disability insurance policy.
+If you’ve spent your adult years working and paying federal income taxes, then you’ve been funding your own disability insurance.
+For the average American worker with a spouse and two children, SSDI is roughly the equivalent of a $580,000 long-term disability insurance policy.

-SSDI is funded by payroll taxes.
+SSDI is funded by payroll taxes – those deductions you see on your pay stub.
 Currently, 6.2% of a worker’s income goes to the Social Security Administration, where the funds are split between SSDI and Social Security retirement benefits.
 The 6.2% tax is only taken from the first $117,000 a worker makes — if you make more than this, your additional income is not subject to the tax.

 Most developed countries around the world also provide disability insurance for their workers.
 In comparison to these countries, the U.S. spends very little federal money funding the SSDI program.
 While the percentage of U.S. workers receiving disability benefits is on par with workers in most other countries, American workers receiving disability benefits generally have to meet more stringent disability requirements and receive less money on a monthly basis.

 This only underscores the importance of consulting with an experienced disability attorney when you’re seeking benefits — or looking to appeal a denial.
 For a FREE, no-obligation consultation with an experienced NC disability lawyer, please call 1-800-525-7111 today.